kevin-shin/GodelIncompleteness/README.md

 - allowing user to specify their own encodings
 - making use of the debugger tool of PLY to illustrate syntactic errors

+I am hoping to find the time to gradually introduce newer versions with some of these features.
 For other suggestions or bug-catches, please contact me directly.

 ### Copyright and Attributions